wenjian0202/mod-abm-2.0/doc/RUNBOOK.md

 To set up your own scenario of MoD simulation, here is a list of all that are required:
 - Select your area of interest, defined as the max/min longitudes and latitudes, and download the `*.osm.pbf` extract from a server such as [Protomaps](https://protomaps.com/extracts) or [Geofabrik](https://download.geofabrik.de/) that covers the entire area.
 - Pre-process your map extract.
-You will run three command lines, `osrm-extract`, `osrm-partition` and `osrm-customize`, sequentially and the end result is a `*.osrm` file (see [QuickStart](https://github.com/wenjian0202/mod-abm-2.0/blob/main/doc/QUICKSTART.md)).
+You will run three command lines, `osrm-extract`, `osrm-partition` and `osrm-customize`, sequentially and the end result is a `*.osrm` file (see [Quick Start](https://github.com/wenjian0202/mod-abm-2.0/blob/main/doc/QUICKSTART.md)).
 - Customize your platform config with your own fleet definition, request patterns etc (and make sure the max/min lon/lat are consistent!).
 - Create your own demand config with a list of expected trip origins and destination, and their intensities.

 ...and that is it!
-Run `main()` with your own configs/map to see how this is like and have fun!
+Run `main()` with your own configs/map to see how this is like.
+Have fun!

 Questions？Please check out our [FAQ](https://github.com/wenjian0202/mod-abm-2.0/blob/main/doc/FAQ.md).
 You can also post bug reports and feature requests in [Issues](https://github.com/wenjian0202/mod-abm-2.0/issues).